 - Shalni Arora, Savannah Wisdom – philanthropist

 The Commission met for the first time in October 2017, and reported back their findings to the Mayor in July 2018.
-The report in full, as well as the Mayor and deputy Mayor's response, can be downloaded here.
+The report can be downloaded, as well as the Mayor and deputy Mayor's response.